spolanski/blog/_posts/2017-05-01-A-word-about-skateboarding.md

 ## Skateboard pressure test

 Another stage was to perform skateboard pressure test simulation.
-It allowed to check the strength of the skateboard under the static loading.
-That is also a stage when the real geometry was introduced.
-I remember that it took me a while till I figured out how to model it.
-Luckily, since that time, the 3D scanning technology has evolved significantly.
-Thanks to that and <a href="https://grabcad.com/neomek-1">Neomek</a> from GrabCAD, who scanned the skateboard, I can use it for the purpose of this article.
+It allowed to check the strength of the deck under the static loading.
+That is also a stage when the real shape of skateboard was created.
+I remember, that it took me a while till I figured out how to model the geometry properly.
+Luckily, the 3D scanning technology has evolved significantly since release of my thesis and I don't have to worry about deck shape.
+In this blog I used a 3D scan done by <a href="https://grabcad.com/neomek-1">Neomek</a> from GrabCAD and I am very grateful for his job.

-{% capture imagesrc %}00_skate/Skateboard.jpg{% endcapture %}
-{% capture imagetitle %}3D scan of skateboard{% endcapture %}
-<a href="{{site.url}}{{site.baseurl}}/assets/images/{{ imagesrc }}">{% picture post_landscape {{ imagesrc }} alt="{{ imagetitle }}" title="{{ imagetitle }}" %}</a>
-{: .center-image }

-<div style='position:relative;padding-bottom:57%'><iframe src='https://gfycat.com/ifr/WigglyHardtofindBlackpanther' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div>

-When writing the thesis, I found some data from physical experiments which seem not to be available anymore (<a href="link">link</a>).
+When writing the thesis, I found some data from physical experiments which seem not to be available any more.
 Fortunately, I saved a laboratory test photo and the original results (<a href="{{site.url}}{{site.baseurl}}/images/skate_graph.jpg">here</a>).
 The author performed strength tests of four decks, however he didn't state what kind of skateboards he had used.
-As a result of that, I had to assumed that my composite structure is the same as his.
+As a result of that, I had to assume that my composite structure is the same as his.

 {% capture imagesrc %}00_skate/LabTest_photo.jpg{% endcapture %}
-{% capture imagetitle %}Testing station{% endcapture %}
+{% capture imagetitle %}Real pressure test{% endcapture %}
 <a href="{{site.url}}{{site.baseurl}}/assets/images/{{ imagesrc }}">{% picture post_landscape {{ imagesrc }} alt="{{ imagetitle }}" title="{{ imagetitle }}" %}</a>
 {: .center-image }

+<div style='position:relative;padding-bottom:57%'><iframe src='https://gfycat.com/ifr/WigglyHardtofindBlackpanther' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div>

 {% capture imagesrc %}00_skate/LaboratoryPlot.png{% endcapture %}
 {% capture imagetitle %}Abaqus results{% endcapture %}